emnify/product-docs/docs/services/connectivity/global-iot-sim.md

 emnify eSIM cards are equipped with a multi-IMSI applet that runs in the background using minimal resources without any negative impact on the device's performance.
 This technology is similar to a mobile phone using dual-SIM technology.
 An emnify eSIM has cellular provider information from multiple SIM cards already included.
-While emnify has roaming agreements and local contracts with operators around the world, emnify also uses partner operators to increase the network coverage footprint to provide a fallback when preferred networks experience outages.
+While emnify has roaming agreements and local contracts with networks around the world, emnify also uses partner networks to increase the network coverage footprint to provide a fallback when preferred networks experience outages.

 The multi-IMSI applet works in the following manner. emnify has its own operator identity ([IMSI](/glossary#imsi)) as well as the partner operator's IMSI stored on the SIM card.